 - Both reimburse all ATM fees (yes, worldwide)

 - Both are great if you invest with the respective firms

 I didn’t want the hard pull or an account I’d never use.
 Between them, the Fidelity account was better for me.
 And I’ve just stuck with it.

 So this account has several of the same features as the Fidelity account.
 And, it has a savings component.

-Once you hit $2,500 in the account each month or have $10,000+ saved, you’ll earn 1% interest on the balance, which compounds monthly.
+When you direct deposit at least $1,000 in the account each month or have $10,000+ saved, you’ll earn 1% interest on the balance, which compounds monthly.
 So if you’re interested in saving too, this is a great account for an emergency fund.
 But be aware, you can get much better rates elsewhere and without the requirements.
 It’s really only good for the free ATM withdrawals.

 There are no fees, no minimums, and no requirements to keep the account free.
 But there’s one important difference in how ATM fees are reimbursed: it happens when your monthly statement closes instead of when the charge clears, like you get with SoFi or Fidelity.
 And you’re limited to 5 withdrawals per month.
 If you withdraw sporadically, this shouldn’t be an issue, though.

 Which one is best for you?

-I give a slight edge to Fidelity for being able to link my IRA accounts.
+Although I personally like Fidelity for being able to link my IRA accounts.
 And an edge to Aspiration Summit for its versatility as a savings account and commitment to the planet.
-Net-net, both are excellent options.
+Net-net, all are excellent options.

 I’d go with the Fidelity account if you: